zaschiff/GolangTheCompleteBootcamp/README.md

 This is a simple program written during the section to give practice working with arithmetic operators, precedence order, string conversion, and formatted printing.
 The program takes in a command line argument and converts it to a fahrenheit temperature with the assumption that the input is a temperature in celsius.
 It then rints the result to the screen with proper formatting.

+##### Banger

+This a is a simple program written during the seciton to give practice working with strigns and manipulating them.
+The program takes a singl command line argument, counts the number of characters in the resulting sting, and adds that number of exclamation points to the beginning and end of the string.

 ##### Exercise1Section3

 Code pertaining to the first exercise in section 3.
 It shows examples of printing types.